Karen Robie, Ph.D., Psychologist

 Call 419-537-0900.
 Dr. Robie is accepting new patients for therapy and psychological assessment.
-Most of the time, you will speak directly with her to schedule a first appointment.
+When you call the first time you will likely talk with Jessica.
 She will ask what you are looking for with therapy to make sure it will be a good fit.
 Appointments can often occur within a matter of days if your schedule is flexible.

 Dr. Robie is participating with most insurances and Employee Assistance Programs.
 Please see our Finances page for more information.

 If you are uneasy about starting, please check out Is it Time or give a call and we can talk about it.

 People experience a first visit with a psychologist in different ways.
 Some express relief and feel hopeful that things will be getting better.
 Others approach it with a little (or a lot) of trepidation.
 For all comers, it is a chance to gain understanding and make a difference in what is holding you back and keeping you down.
 It is a significant investment in personal energy, time, and resources.
 Here are some ideas to make the best of it.